anitayl/Data-science-in-finance-time-series-predictability/README.md

 ![Strat_v s_Market](https://user-images.githubusercontent.com/102770592/223020283-6d8a766b-b36a-4053-b90e-d50304d21b54.png)

-The sharpe ratio of this portfolio is 1.7128 , much higher than that of the market,which is only 0.3316
+The sharpe ratio of this portfolio is 1.7128 , much higher than that of the market,which is only 0.3316 While the simple OLS model has the problem of using future data to predict, which leads to overfitting.
+So .we need to use Rolling out of sample to fix this problem

 ### OLS Rolling out of sample
 rolling window: 40 days